Disneyland Paris Hints and Tips Part 1

 Ring the phone number listed on your home country Disneyland Paris website; in this case the Irish phone number is 01 605 83 83.
 Tell them you want to book the offer listed on whatever country website, example, the French Disneyland Paris website.
 They most likely will transfer you to an English speaking person from that country’s Disneyland Paris call centre.
-Then once you have been transferred you just do a normal phone booking.
-They will confirm the package price you have chosen online is the same as the package price you are now booking on the phone.
+After you have been transferred to the correct Disney call centre, confirm that the package price you have chosen online is the same as the package price you are now booking on the phone.
 They will give you a confirmation number, make note of this.
 You will also get a confirmation email, which sometimes takes up to 2 days.

-You then have 2 ways to pay the balance.
+There are then 2 ways to pay the balance.
 You can repeat the phone call procedure and pay the balance over the phone, or you can pay the balance online.

 No matter which way you booked, either online or over the phone, you can check your booking details through Disneyland Paris website.

 Go to whichever country website that you have booked with, not your local country.
-For example if you are Irish and booked the offer on the French website, you will need to go to the French website.
+Irish people who have booked an offer on the French website, for example would need to go to the French website.

 At the top right of the page you will see MY DISNEY ACCOUNT.
 Click on this and fill in your details on the register page.
 When you log in go to the section MY RESERVATION and put in your confirmation number and the surname of the person who made the booking.
 You will then see your booking details.
 If you have just paid a deposit over the phone you will see a payment section to pay the balance.

 Congratulations, you have done the hardest part; you have booked your holiday package.